 At most organizations, annual or semi-annual employee engagement surveys are conventional methods for uncovering employee pain points and needs.
 While engagement surveys generally yield tons of valuable information on how employees feel about the company overall, businesses still need a way to monitor engagement data in real time.

 Pulse surveys give HR teams the ability to fine-tune their engagement survey action plan so businesses can stay on track and accountable for HR-driven initiatives.
-With an average response rate of 85%, pulse surveys are successful for a few reasons:
+Some of pulse surveys' strengths include:

 - Relevance: Pulse surveys tend to be focused on specific topics and can be turned around relatively quickly in response to relevant issues.